cloudspannerecosystem/autoscaler/poller/README.md

 `minSize`                | 1 N or 100 PU  | Minimum number of Cloud Spanner nodes or processing units that the instance can be scaled IN to.
 `maxSize`                | 3 N or 2000 PU | Maximum number of Cloud Spanner nodes or processing units that the instance can be scaled OUT to.
 `scalingMethod`          | `STEPWISE`     | Scaling method that should be used.
 Options are: `STEPWISE`, `LINEAR`, `DIRECT`.
 See the [scaling methods section][autoscaler-scaler-methods] in the Scaler function page for more information.
 `stepSize`               | 2 N or 200 PU  | Number of nodes that should be added or removed when scaling with the `STEPWISE` method.
+When the Spanner instance size is over 1000 PUs, scaling will be done in steps of 1000 PUs.
+For more information see the [Spanner compute capacity][compute-capacity] documentation.
 `overloadStepSize`       | 5 N or 500 PU  | Number of nodes that should be added when the Cloud Spanner instance is overloaded, and the `STEPWISE` method is used.
 `scaleOutCoolingMinutes` | 5              | Minutes to wait after scaling IN or OUT before a scale OUT event can be processed.
 `scaleInCoolingMinutes`  | 30             | Minutes to wait after scaling IN or OUT before a scale IN event can be processed.